Arman-Shelby/ES6-Intro/readme.md

 > Object.seal() prevents the addition or deletion of attributes of an existing object  But  modification of attributes of objects works

+> loop korar jonno string e for of use kora laage and object e for in